kaushikgopal/RxJava-Android-Samples/README.md

 Using concat, you can retrieve information from an observable first (presumably this one is fast like retrieveing from a disk cache) and show preliminary data to a user.
 Subsequently, when the longer running 2nd observable is complete (say a network call), you can update the results on the interface using the latest information.

 For the purposes of illustration i use an in-memory `List` (not an actual disk cache), then shoot out a real network call to the github api so it gives you a feel of how this can really be applied in production apps.

+**Update:**

+After a [conversation I had with @artem_zin](https://twitter.com/kaushikgopal/status/591271805211451392), we arrived at an alternative solution to the same problem.
+One that used the [`.merge`](http://reactivex.io/documentation/operators/merge.html) operator instead.

+The `concat` (and the equivalent [`startWith`](http://reactivex.io/documentation/operators/startwith.html)) opeartor is strictly sequential, meaning all of the items emitted by the first Observable are emitted strictly before any of the items from the second Observable are emitted.
+So assuming the first observable (for some strange reason) takes really long to run through all its items, even if the first few items from the second observable have come down the wire it will forcibly be queued.

+The `merge` operator on the other hand interleaves items as they are emitted.
+The problem though is for some strange reason the same item is emitted by the cache or slower observable, it will overwrite the newer content.
+To account for this you have to monitor the "resultAge" somehow.
+This is demonstrated in the updated solution `PseudoCacheMergeFragment`.

 ### Simple Timing demos using timer/interval/delay